 With the Selection tool active, click the gray rectangle and drag its left side so it spans the screen.
 If you don’t like how it obscures your title, drag its layer down in the Essential Graphics panel.
 Right-click a line’s layer and select Duplicate to add more lines.
 It’s a good habit to rename each new layer by right-clicking it and choosing Rename.
 Reposition each new element by changing its Position or Rotation setting.
 Adjust the item’s Opacity slider to add a see-through effect.

-Now move to the beginning of the timeline.
-Readjust the position, opacity, scale, and so on of every element so it’s exactly where you want it.
+Now move to the beginning of the Timeline panel.
+Readjust the position, opacity, scale, and so on of every element so that it’s exactly where you want it.

 To add a mask, draw a shape in the Program Monitor using the Pen, Rectangle, or Ellipse tool.
 The new shape will appear above the other layers.
 Select the Mask with Shape option so that the title design appears only inside the shape.
 (Select Invert if you want it to appear only outside the shape.)